Ahad Raza Mir: Personal life

-Media image
+Public image and recorgnition

-Mir is considered one of Pakistan’s highest paid actors.
-In 2017, he was placed eighth in the list of most searched celebrities on Google of 2017 in Pakistan.
 Images Dawn named Mir in their "Standout performances: Male" list of 2019.
 Mir has been placed in the Hello Pakistan's HOT100 list, in the "Trailblazers" category, in the year 2020 and 2022.
 The actor serves as an ambassador for a number of brands including Nestlé, Mountain Dew, Xiaomi, Coca-Cola and Lays, among others.
 In 2021, he was appointed the ambassador of the Pakistan Pavilion, at the Expo 2020 Dubai.
 Mir was placed at 42nd position in Eastern Eyes "Top 50 Global Asian Celebrities" list of 2023.